 Almost one in three CEOs in Australia believe their company won't exist 10 years from now if they continue on the same path, with disruption most likely to come from changes in regulation and ongoing skills shortages.
 If your company continues running on its current path, for how long do you think your business will be economically viable?

 Note: Percentages shown may not total 100 due to rounding.
+Source: PwC's 26th Annual Global CEO Survey To what extent do you believe the following will impact (i.e. either decrease or increase) profitability in your industry over the next 10 years?

-Source: PwC's 26th Annual Global CEO Survey CEOs are collaborating externally to help find solutions to benefit both their own company's future growth and the well-being of society.
+CEOs are collaborating externally to help find solutions to benefit both their own company's future growth and the well-being of society.
 However less than half are looking - beyond a limited extent - outside of their own industry.

-36%

-To what extent is your company collaborating with the following groups
+To what extent is your company collaborating with the following groups to create new sources of value?

-30%

-25%

 To what extent is your company collaborating with the following groups to address society issues?